 USB Drop Attack

-- Recognize USB drop attacks as a social engineering threat
+- Recognize USB drop attacks as a deliberate social engineering technique that exploits human curiosity and the desire to be helpful

 -